 ↑ I guess this was an uneventful place, as so few photos of it were available to archive.
 The next one I could find was taken in 1973.
 Note that it was still called "Yonge" -- It became The Elgin 5 years later in 1978.
 (Lord Elgin had been the Governor General of Canada in 1847.)
 It looks like the building is only a couple of stories high, but it's taller in the back, where there are 7 stories and The Winter Garden Theatre. ↑

 ↑ Here's one of the back of the building (on Victoria Street), taken around 1985.
 See the staircase?
 That was likely the one that the actors took up and down between the theatres, back in the vaudeville days.
-Today, as seen in the photos of us behind the theatre in my last post, that wall is flat, with no indent for the stairs.
+Today, as seen in the photo taken behind the theatre, near the stage door, in my last post, that wall is flat, with no indent for the stairs.
 Instead, this is where the back-stage elevator shaft is now -- they cleverly and conveniently made use of the indented space to install that, and therefore didn't have to open up the 7 floors to The Winter Garden.↑

 ↑ Here's one taken in the mid 80s.
 The first step of changes to the building, after the government purchased it, were made in preparation for a two year run of Andrew Lloyd Weber's "Cats".
 This show is believed to have been the first to start Canada's Musical Theatre scene.
 In order to prepare the theatre for this show, the renovation of the lobby had been done and The Elgin Theatre retrofitted. ↑

 Then, after Cats ended its run in 1987, the whole building was closed down, for the full refurbishment, which was to take 2 years.